squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

 [:octicons-tag-24: insiders-4.16.0][Insiders] ·
 :octicons-beaker-24: Experimental

-When pruning is enabled, only the visible navigation items are included in the rendered HTML, __reducing the size of the built site by 33% or more__.
+When pruning is enabled, only the Way visible navigation items are included in the rendered HTML, __reducing the size of the built site by 33% or more__.
 Add the following lines to `mkdocs.yml`: